Do Explanations Increase the Risk of Decision Logic Leakage? Explanation-Guided Stealing of Graph Models: Experiments

-\textbf{Impacts of Explanation Methods}.
-We assess our framework’s performance across five explanation methods applied to the target model: Graph-CAM, gradient-based attribution (Grad), Grad-CAM, GNNExplainer, and PGExplainer.
-The experiments are conducted on NCI109 dataset with the same setting as in Section \ref{sec:model_extraction_performance}.
-For PGExplainer, which generates edge importance scores, we convert them to node importance by averaging the scores of all connected edges for each node.
-Table~\ref{tab:explainer_nci109} shows that Graph-CAM and Grad-CAM achieve the highest AUC and fidelity improvements, likely due to alignment with our surrogate model's Graph-CAM based explanation mechanism.
-PGExplainer demonstrates the strongest explanation correlation gain, suggesting edge-based explanations can be effectively incorporated into our framework.
-All explanation methods show significant improvements over the TS baseline, confirming our approach generalizes well across different explanation techniques.
+We assess our framework's performance across five explanation methods applied to the target model: CAM, Grad, Grad-CAM, GNNExplainer, and PGExplainer.
+The experiments are conducted on NCI109 with the same setting as in Section~\ref{subsection:model_extraction_performance}.
+For PGExplainer, which generates edge importance scores, we convert them to node importance scores by averaging over adjacent edges for each node.
+As shown in Table~\ref{tab:explainer_nci109}, all explanation methods lead to performance improvements over the TS baseline across all three metrics, demonstrating that our approach generalizes well across different explanation techniques.
 Results for additional datasets are provided in Appendix~\ref{app:explainer_results}.